-The approach that we have taken in setting our targets combines ambition with a foundation rooted in an accepted process, and real-world data.
-As a company founded on scientific endeavour, we believe in the power of innovation to overcome the challenges faced by our supply chain, the source of most of our Scope 3 emissions.
-We are actively engaging with our suppliers and customers to seek to understand their routes to net zero (see case study right), and to work with our external sustainability advisers to consider the likely 'greening' timetable of key components.
-We will use what we learn to set an ambitious but achievable mediumterm Scope 3 target in the coming year.
+the challenges faced by our supply chain, the source of most of our Scope 3 emissions.
+We are actively engaging with our suppliers and customers to seek to understand their routes to net zero (see case study below), and to work with our external sustainability advisers to consider the likely 'greening' timetable of key components.
+We will use what we learn to set an ambitious but achievable medium-term Scope 3 target in the coming year.